ashujamnal/brazilian-ecommerce-analytics/README.md

 ## Project Workflow

-### 1. Data Cleaning

-The raw tables were merged to create a master dataset containing order, product, payment, and customer information.

-Key transformations included:
+**Data Preparation**

+* Merged multiple datasets into a single master table
-* Converting timestamp columns to datetime format
+* Converted timestamp columns to datetime format
-* Creating delivery time and delivery delay features
+* Created new features such as delivery time and delivery delay
-* Handling missing values in review and delivery columns
-* Removing unnecessary columns
-* Standardizing product category names to English
+* Translated product category names to English

----

-### 2. Exploratory Data Analysis (Python)

-Exploratory analysis was performed to understand order patterns, delivery performance, and customer behavior.

-Some of the questions explored:
+* Removed unnecessary columns

+**Exploratory Analysis**

+Python was used to explore questions such as:

 * How has revenue changed over time?
-* Which product categories generate the most revenue?
+* Which product categories generate the most sales?
-* Which sellers contribute the most sales?
+* Which sellers contribute the most revenue?
 * How long do deliveries usually take?
 * What payment methods do customers prefer?

 ---

-### 3. Power BI Dashboard

-An interactive Power BI dashboard was created to summarize the main insights from the dataset.

-The dashboard contains two pages:

-### Executive Overview
+## Dashboard Highlights

-Key business metrics:
+### Key Metrics

 * **Total Revenue:** $16.64M
-* **Total Orders:** 99K
+* **Total Orders:** ~99K
 * **Average Order Value:** $167.37
 * **Average Delivery Time:** 12 days
 * **Average Review Score:** 4.02 / 5

-Main visualizations include:

-* Monthly revenue trend
-* Top product categories by revenue
-* Top sellers by revenue

 ---

-### Customer & Delivery Insights

-This page focuses on operational and customer behavior insights.

-Visualizations include:

-* Orders distribution by state
-* Top cities generating orders
-* Delivery time distribution
-* Payment method distribution

-Some notable observations:

-* **São Paulo generates the highest number of orders (~15.5K)** among all cities.
+## Key Insights

+* **Health & Beauty** is the highest-revenue product category in the dataset.
+* A small number of sellers generate a large share of total revenue, with the top sellers each producing **over $250K in sales**.
+* **São Paulo is the largest customer city**, accounting for **~15.5K orders**, more than double the second-ranked city.
-* **Credit cards account for the majority of transactions (~77%)**, indicating strong adoption of digital payments.
+* **Credit cards represent roughly 77% of all payments**, showing strong adoption of digital payments.
-* Most orders are delivered within **10–15 days**, with an overall **average delivery time of about 12 days**.
+* Most orders are delivered within **10–15 days**, with the overall average delivery time around **12 days**.

 ---